-An aneurysmal bone cyst (ABC) is a benign but highly destructive bone tumor typically found around the knee, pelvis or spine.
-ABC’s are predominantly seen in children and adolescents, with 80% occurring in patients under 20 years old.
+An aneurysmal bone cyst (ABC) is a non-cancerous bone tumor that grows aggressively in some areas.
+It usually forms in the long bones, like the arms and legs, but can also appear in the pelvis or spine.
+ABCs are most common in children and teenagers, with about 80% happening in people under 20 years old.

 What Causes Aneurysmal Bone Cysts?

-The cause of ABCs is currently unknown, but they are not believed to be hereditary.
-However, some research does suggest that ABCs have been linked to a mutation of a gene.
+The exact cause of ABCs is not known, but they are not thought to be passed down in families.
+Some studies have shown that a small number of ABCs are linked to a change in a gene.

 The presence of an aneurysmal bone cyst destroys a bone by weakening it.